LF-Ruiz/Belly-Button-Biodiversity/README.md

 # plotly-challenge
- This repos contains the assingment for  the Interactive Visualizations and Dashboards module.
+ This repo contains the assingment for  the Interactive Visualizations and Dashboards module.

  In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.